DataPetroz/DataPetroz/README.md

 **👨‍💻 Data Scientist and Digital Analyst 🛸**

-Welcome to the data universe, where numbers dance and insights thrive!
-I'm DataPetroz, a passionate Data Lover that loves eating, watching animes and playing sports.
+Welcome to the data universe, I'm DataPetroz, a passionate Data Lover that loves eating, watching animes and playing sports.
-This GitHub repository is a treasure trove of my data-driven endeavors, showcasing my projects through bytes and bits.

 This portfolio contains four sections:
 - EDA Techniques 📊